garrym/dotmailer-api-client/README.md

 This is the main project for interacting with the dotMailer API.
 All the classes within are auto-generated from the dotMailer.Api.WadlParser (see below) so don't modify them individually here.

 This contains the main Client class which is used to call methods on the API.
-Here's an example of the Client in action:
+Here's an example of retrieving address books with the Client:

 ```csharp
     var client = new Client("demo@apiconnector.com", "demo");